rerun-io/rerun/docs/content/index.md

 Rerun is used by engineers and researchers in fields like computer vision and robotics to verify, debug, and demo.

-For a list of built-in data types, see [Loggable Types](reference/types.md).
+For a list of built-in data types, see the [Types](reference/types.md) section.

 ## How do you use it?
 <picture>